Protein Kinase Signalling in Neuronal Function

 Neuronal splicing of C-Src kinase yields N1- and N2-Src.
 Short inserts in the C-Src SH3 domain alter the kinase activity and substrate specificity of N1- and N2-Src.

-We are also studying the role of Src kinases in neurodegeneration.
+We also study the role of kinases in neurodegeneration.
 Aberrant trafficking of amyloid precursor protein (APP) is thought to contribute to the pathology of Alzheimer’s disease.
-We have identified a single Src phosphorylation site in a trafficking protein, Mint1, which determines the destination of APP in neurons.
+We identified a single Src phosphorylation site in a trafficking protein, Mint1, which determines the destination of APP in neurons.
 We aim to establish if dysregulation of this switch-like mechanism is linked to the onset of Alzheimer’s disease.

 A single phosphorylation site regulates APP trafficking.
 Wild type Mint1 confines APP to the cell soma (left panels) whilst mutation of its Src phosphorylation site permits APP to traffic throughout the neuron (right panels).

-My broad background in biochemistry, neuroscience and intracellular signalling enables me to teach lectures, practicals and workshops on a variety of topics including:
+My broad background in biochemistry, neuroscience and intracellular signalling enables me to teach lectures, practicals and workshops on a variety of topics across all our degree programmes.

 My tutorials often focus on neuroscience or signalling topics, but the main aim is to develop important transferable skills such as essay writing, understanding and criticising scientific papers, data interpretation and experimental design.
 Central to the success of my tutorials is providing timely and constructive feedback that I ensure students apply to their subsequent work.